-Vaginal discharge, also called leukorrhea, during pregnancy is very common and normal.
-Similar to what a woman experiences during her normal menstrual cycle, the increase in estrogen in your body and the increase in blood flow around your vaginal area is the reason for the vaginal discharge.
-As your pregnancy continues, you will see an increase in the amount of discharge exiting your vagina.
-And as your due date draws closer, you may lose your mucous plug which signifies labor is near.
+Vaginal discharge during pregnancy, also called leukorrhea, is very common and normal.
+It is similar to what a woman experiences during her normal menstrual cycle; the increase in estrogen in your body and the increase in blood flow around your vaginal area is the reason for the vaginal discharge.
+As your pregnancy continues, you will see an increase in the amount of discharge from your vagina.

-It’s important to know that there are different types of discharge a woman will experience.
-It should have a certain color, texture and smell.
-If it doesn’t, you should seek medical attention and notify your health care provider before trying to treat yourself with over the counter medications.
+It’s important to know that there are different types of discharge a woman can experience.
+Your discharge should have a certain color, texture, and smell.
+If it doesn’t, you should seek medical attention and notify your healthcare provider before trying to treat yourself with over-the-counter medications.

 When it’s okay:

 - Lots of thin, clear discharge (could be amniotic fluid)

 - Before 37 weeks, if it becomes watery, mucus–like, or bloody

 - If there’s a change in the type of discharge you’re experiencing